SpeculativeCoder/UnrealEngine-HTML5-ES3/README.md

 First time though you will probably have to wait a while for shaders to compile.

-Make a new First Person (or whatever you want) project.
+Make a new (e.g. First Person, Third Person, or whatever you want) project.
 You should be able to build the project for HTML5 via **Package Project -> HTML5**

 Once built, go to to where the build was packaged and run ``HTML5LaunchHelper.exe``